 Filochowski pointed out that should the Pope make it a top priority “then the Congregation for the causes of Saints that deals with the matter will make it their top priority.
 In which case, as with Pope Saint John Paul II and Mother Theresa of Calcutta, the matter could be expedited in a matter of months, and we might therefore see at least the announcement if not the actual canonization during this centenary year, which is our hope and our fervent prayer.”

-Connection between Romero and the UK, Suffolk in particular
+Connection between Romero and the UK, Southwark in particular

 Filochowski explained that there is a strong connection between Romero and the UK: “ There is a shrine in St. George’s Cathedral in London which has with a huge painted, Salvadoran cross, three-dimensional and included a fragment of the blood-stained habit that Bishop Romero was wearing when he was murdered.
 This has been in place for the past four years”.

-He said devotion to Romero has been around in London and Suffolk for a long time, and the Congregation for Divine Worship has agreed that the Cathedral can celebrate the Romero feast day.
+He said devotion to Romero has been around in London and Southwark for a long time, and the Congregation for Divine Worship has agreed that the Cathedral can celebrate the Romero feast day.